Asabeneh/30-Days-Of-JavaScript/readMe.md

 let emptyValue = null
 ```

-## Checking Data types
+## Checking Data Types

-To check the data type of a certain data type, we use the **typeof** operator.
+To check the data type of a certain variable, we use the **typeof** operator.
 See the following example.

 ```js
 console.log(typeof 'Asabeneh') // string